 \subsection{2DOCP's with non-uniform neutralizing background}

-Instead of adding $\VextL$, let us consider 2DOCP's in which the “neutralizing background” is no longer the uniform one, but a perturbation thereof. \begin{itemize} \item Let $\mm$ be a (non-negative) measure on $\La$ and let $\zeta$ be some non-negative function on $\R^2$.
+Instead of adding $\VextL$, let us consider 2DOCP's in which the “neutralizing background” is no longer the uniform one, but a perturbation thereof.

+\begin{itemize} \item Let $\mm$ be a (non-negative) measure on $\La$ and let $\zeta$ be some non-negative function on $\R^2$.
 Assume that $\mm$ is supported in $\La$ and that $\zeta$ vanishes on the support of $\mm$.

 \item Assume that the measure $\mm$ can be written as the sum of a measure which has a bounded density with respect to the Lebesgue measure $\mm_0$ on $\La$ and of a singular measure which has a bounded density with respect to the arc-length measure $\dd s$ on $\partial \La$.

 This assumption will be justified later in Section \ref{sec:applications_to_generalized}.
-In particular, it implies that $\iint - \log|x-y| \dd \mm(x) \dd \mm(y)$ is finite.
+In particular, it implies that the logarithmic self-interaction energy of $\mm$ given by $\iint - \log|x-y| \dd \mm(x) \dd \mm(y)$ is finite.

 \item Let $\Xn$ be a $\nn$-tuple of points in $\La$ and $\bXn$ be the associated point configuration, we let $\FL(\bXn, \mm)$ be the logarithmic interaction energy \emph{computed with respect to} $\mm$, namely: